Let’s face it, posting on TikTok is becoming more and more important for businesses all over the world.

 - 41% are between the age of 16 and 24;

 - 100 million monthly active users come to TikTok from the USA;

 - TikTok has users in 155 countries, and it’s available in 75 languages.

-Users interact with TikTok content by scrolling through their feed, aka FYP (For You Page), and can like, comment, and share it through other social media platforms.
+Users interact with TikTok content by scrolling through their feed, aka FYP (For You Page), and can like, comment, and share it on other social media networks.